 I took off for Asheboro Airport (KHBI) from RWY 24 of KBUY.

+I followed the flight path at MC 229 from a cruising altitude of 3,000 ft and observed pilotage and dead reckoning en route.
 Upon entering the traffic pattern at KHBI for RWY 03, I spotted a twin engine plane coming on a long final for RWY 21.
 I applied full-power and did a go-around.
 I saw a single-engine plane lifting off from RWY 03 during the downwind leg and landed the Allegro 2000 on RWY 03.
 I taxied out of the RWY and stopped near the North Carolina Aviation Museum.

 I discussed my first XC flight with Jim.
 Both Jim and Doug congratulated me for successfully completing my first solo cross-country flight.